karazijal/clevrtex-generation/MATERIALS.md

 In addition, we use the WhiteMarble precedural material.
 Matrials Rubber.blend, MyMetal.blend and TabulaRasa.blend have been created to reflect materials used in CLEVR.

-The following are list of Poliigon materials used in OUTD dataset.
+The following are list of Poliigon materials used in OUTD dataset (get 3K versions).

- - BrickOldRed001
+ - BrickOldRed001 (Get 2K version)
  - CarpetPlushDesignerRhombus001
  - ChainmailGoldRounded001
  - ChippedPaint015